 I also list the names of Priceline’s executives on my site.

 Fortunately, none of that was necessary.
-In fact, apparently neither was I. By the time I contacted the company on your behalf, it had already agreed to process a full refund.
+In fact, apparently neither were we.
+By the time my advocacy team and I contacted the company on your behalf, it had already agreed to process a full refund.